Marine Mammal Science

 Authors submitting a manuscript do so on the understanding that if it is accepted for publication, copyright of the article, including the right to reproduce the article in all forms and media, shall be assigned exclusively to The Society for Marine Mammalogy.
 The Society will not refuse any reasonable request by the author for permission to reproduce any of his or her contributions to Marine Mammal Science.

-Authors are responsible for page charges of $15.00 (U.S.) per page or part thereof.
-If funds for publication are not supplied by an agency or grant, a waiver of page charges may be applied for by email to the Editor at email@example.com.
+Authors are responsible for a publication fee of $15.00 (U.S.) per page or part thereof.
+If funds for publication are not supplied by an agency or grant, a waiver of the publication fee may be applied for by email to the Editor at firstname.lastname@example.org.
 Please write “waiver request” and the manuscript number on the subject line.

-THE F. G. WOOD STUDENT SCHOLARSHIP AND JOHN R. TWISS JR. AWARD FOR INNOVATIVE RESEARCH RELATED TO MARINE MAMMAL HABITAT AND ECOSYSTEM CONSERVATION
+THE F. G. WOOD STUDENT SCHOLARSHIP AND JOHN R. TWISS JR. STUDENT AWARD

 Forest G. Wood, a founder of the Society for Marine Mammalogy, was noted for his editorial skills.
-John R. Twiss Jr. was the Executive Director of the Marine Mammal Commission from its inception until he retired.
-All students submitting manuscripts accepted for publication in Marine Mammal Science should indicate at the time of submission if they want to be considered for one or both of these awards.
-The Editor will select the winner of the Wood Award and the Board of Governors will select the winner of the Twiss Award from among the accepted manuscripts submitted during the interval between successive Biennial Conferences on the Biology of Marine Mammals.
-Further details about the awards can be found on the Society's web page at: http://www.marinemammalogy.org.
+All students submitting manuscripts accepted for publication in Marine Mammal Science should indicate at the time of submission if they want to be considered for this award.
+The Board of Editors will select the winner from among the accepted manuscripts submitted during the interval between successive Biennial Conferences on the Biology of Marine Mammals.
+The John R. Twiss Jr. Award is for a student paper based on innovative research related to marine mammal habitat and ecosystem conservation.
+If your paper fits the criteria for this Award and you want to be considered for it, then also indicate at the time of submission.

 Registration of Nucleotide and Amino Acid Sequences